Dark chocolate revel bars are a classic, rich and delightful dessert treat that go perfectly with a warm mug of coffee or cocoa!

-I still make these bars every now and again, and this particular batch (with dark chocolate – yum!) was made for my side of the family’s Christmas gathering at my parents’ farm.
+I still make these bars every now and again, and this particular batch (with dark chocolate—yum!) was made for my side of the family’s Christmas gathering at my parents’ homestead.

-I was gracious enough to leave most of the bars behind at the Farm, but I did take a few back home for myself and for our neighbors.
-Hubs, unfortunately, has to abstain from this one – definitely not diabetic-friendly!
+I was gracious enough to leave most of the bars behind at the homestead, but I did take a few back home for myself and for our neighbors.

 - 3 cups quick cook oats